arnav-negi-github/arnav-negi-github/README.md

 <!-- markdownlint-enable MD033 -->
 ## ⚡ About me
 - 🔭 I’m currently working on a cloud native, AI algo powered trading product on Web3
-- 🌱 I’m currently learning Prompt Engineering & Tuning
+- 🌱 I’m currently using Prompt Engineering Patterns, Tuning & Injection with Typesafe, weak/strong typed langguages
 - 👯 I’m looking to collaborate on Phi3 Small Language Model (SLM) for Android
 - 🤔 I’m looking for help with any working SLM model I can get my hands on
 - 💬 Ask me about Java, Angular, EDA-Confluent/Kafka, AWS Cloud